mousepawmedia/standards/source/csi.rst

     int maximum_range = 27;

 This is too vague, and redundant given the variable name.
-(I'm assuming this isn't being clarified by immeidately prior comments.)
+(I'm assuming this isn't being clarified by immediately prior comments.)

 **BETTER**